chemgymrl/chemgymrl/docs/lesson_1_react.md

 This reaction is performed in an aqueous state with ethoxyethane as the solvent.

-With all that out of the way let's focus our attention to the action space.
-For this reaction environemnt our action space is represented by a 6 element vector.
+With all that out of the way let's focus our attention on the action space.
+For this reaction environment our action space is represented by a 6 element vector.

 |              | Temperature | Volume | 1-chlorohexane | 2-chlorohexane | 3-chlorohexane | Na  |